ferasn/notes2/XPath notes.md

 3- select attribute nodes (in this case it would not return any node, because document node cannot have child attributes) /@*

-4- select all nodes except attribute nodes (in this case would return one node that is the opening element of the XML document)
+4- select all nodes except attribute nodes (child nodes of the document node.
+Could contain: the XML declaration, text node representing new line, the top-level element)
 /node()